-On August 21, 2008, Sonus completed a transaction, or "the Arrangement," with OncoGenex Technologies whereby Sonus acquired all of the outstanding preferred shares, common shares and convertible debentures of OncoGenex Technologies.
-Sonus then changed its name to OncoGenex Pharmaceuticals, Inc. Prior to the Arrangement, Sonus entered into a non-cancellable lease arrangement for office space located in Bothell, Washington, the square footage of which exceeds our current requirements.
-We are currently in the process of evaluating opportunities to exit or sublet portions of the leased space.
-We recorded an initial restructuring charge of \$2.1 million on August 21, 2008 as part of the purchase price allocation.
-The liability is computed as the present value of the difference between the remaining lease payments due less the estimate of net sublease income and expenses and has been accounted for in accordance with the then effective EITF No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination".
-This represents our best estimate of the liability.
-Subsequent changes in the liability due to accretion, or changes in estimates of sublease assumptions are recognized as adjustments to restructuring charges in future periods.
+On August 21, 2008, Sonus Pharmaceuticals, Inc. ("Sonus") completed a transaction ("the Arrangement") with OncoGenex Technologies Inc., ("OncoGenex Technologies") whereby Sonus acquired all of the outstanding preferred shares, common shares and convertible debentures of OncoGenex Technologies.
+Sonus then changed its name to OncoGenex Pharmaceuticals, Inc. Prior to the Arrangement, Sonus entered into a non-cancellable lease arrangement for office space located in Bothell, Washington, which is considered to be in excess of the Company's current requirements.
+The liability is computed as the present value of the difference between the remaining lease payments due less the estimate of net sublease income and expenses and has been accounted for in accordance with the then effective EITF No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination."
+This represents the Company's best estimate of the liability.
+Subsequent changes in the liability due to changes in estimates of sublease and occupancy assumptions are recognized as adjustments to the related liability with an offset to restructuring (gain)/loss in future periods.